George Watsky

 George Virden Watsky (born September 15, 1986) is an American rapper, singer, songwriter, record producer, poet, author, and illustrator.

-Watsky broke out as a rapper with his viral video "Pale kid raps fast" in 2011, which featured his trademark chopping style.
+Watsky broke out as a rapper with his viral video "Watsky raps fast" in 2011, which featured his trademark chopping style.
 He has released seven studio albums: Watsky (2009), Cardboard Castles (2013), All You Can Do (2014), x Infinity (2016), Complaint (2019), Placement (2020), and Intention (2023).
 He performs live shows with a backing band called Créme Fraîche.
 He is also known for his appearances in episodes of Epic Rap Battles of History, and as an author following the publication of How to Ruin Everything in 2016.

 On May 7, 2020, Watsky set the Guinness World Record for longest rapping marathon, rapping for 33 hours 33 minutes and 19 seconds.
 Also known for his slam poetry, he was featured on Season 6 of Russell Simmons Presents Def Poetry.

 Early life

 George Virden Watsky was born in San Francisco, California, on September 15, 1986, the son of librarian Clare E. (née Miller) and psychotherapist Paul Norman Watsky.
 His maternal grandfather was Democratic politician Clement Woodnutt Miller.
-He has a twin brother, Simon Jay Watsky, who is a helicopter pilot.
-He has described himself as "half Jewish" on his father's side.
+He has a brother who is a pilot and has described himself as "half Jewish" on his father's side.
 Watsky attended San Francisco University High School and Emerson College in Boston.
 He majored in Writing and Acting for the Screen and Stage, a program he designed through the Interdisciplinary Studies Program at Emerson.
 His talents began to receive national and international acclaim in 2006 when he was the Youth Speaks Grand Slam Poetry Champion, and was also named Brave New Voices International Poetry Slam Champion.